What is the Imagely Fund?

 Q: I am planning to undertake a photographic project in a foreign country prior to the announcement of the grant winner.
 Would it be legitimate for me to apply for the Imagely Fund for this particular project, considering that if I am awarded the grant, I would be applying the funds to expenses that have already been incurred?

-A: We can fund a project that is underway, if we are paying for a part of it that will take place after the award (i.e. someone has been working for six months on photographing, and they want funding to work on it for two more months in the fall - that we can fund).
-We just can't fund projects in which the photographer has completed a project and wants to use funds to reimburse for funds already spent.
+A: Yes.
+We can fund a project that is underway, if we are paying for a part of it that will take place after the award (i.e. someone has been working for six months on photographing, and they want funding to work on it for two more months in the fall - that we can fund).
+We don't fund projects which the photographer has completed prior to the application.

 Q: Your site mentioned that the grant is intended to fund one month of full time photography work in the field.
 I imagine this means that the grant committee will want the information in a budget to reflect that as well.
 If I propose a project that I believe, from my previous experience working on the project, will merit three months of work, and I propose that, will that hurt or disqualify my proposal, even if my project fits within the $5,000?